WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 <div style='margin-top:-5px'></div>

 ### Fel Study
+*2nd-level warlock feature*

+___
+<div style='margin-top:-6px'></div>

-When you reach 2nd level, you select a subclass.
-Three of these are the Study of Affliction, Study of Demonology, and Study of Destruction.
+Choose your field of study: Study of Affliction, Study of Demonology, or Study of Destruction, each of which is detailed after the class's description.
+Your choice grants you features at 6th, 10th, 14th, and 18th level.

 <div style='margin-top:-5px'></div>

 ### Demonic Knowledge
+*2nd-level warlock feature*

+___
+<div style='margin-top:-6px'></div>

-At at 2nd level, your studies into grimoires of dark knowledge have given you the power to summon demons.
+Your studies into grimoires of dark knowledge have given you the power to summon demons.
 You can call upon the principles of the **Grimoire of Servitude** to bind them as your demonic minion or the **Grimoire of Sacrifice** to rip out their demonic core.

-Summoning a demon, either to bind it as your minion or to obtain its demonic core, can be done at the end of a long rest.
+Summoning a demon can only be done at the end of a long rest.
 You can only have one demonic minion or core at a time.

 <div style='margin-top:-5px'></div>